hschellman/test-lessons/_episodes/05-end-of-basics.md

 - Currently we use ups/mrb to modify LArSoft.
 They will be replaced with spack modules soon but if you have work to do now, this is how to do it.
 - Check out the justIn tutorials
 ---

+You can continue on with these additional modules.